fusion809/fusion809.github.io-old/_posts/PL/programming-languages.md

 **JavaScript** (**JS**) is a cross-platform web-oriented programming language that is used primarily for the purpose of controlling the behaviour of web pages.
 Despite this it can be used for non-web applications.
 For example, the text editor I am using to write this blog post, [Atom](https://atom.io), is written predominantly in JavaScript and its close lesser-used relative, CoffeeScript.
 JavaScript was also used to write extensions for the Deepin Desktop Environment.
 Despite being an interpreted language it is usually rated as one of the fastest high-level programming languages around.

 ### Lisp
 {% include links.html program="Lisp" category="dev-lisp" %} is a family of programming languages that are second only to Fortran for the title of being the eldest high-level programming languages.
 Notable members include the {% include wp.md name="Common Lisp" %} and {% include wp.md name="Emacs Lisp" puncr="," %} the latter of which is used by {% include wp.md name="GNU Emacs" %} and other Emacs text editors.
-GNU Emacs is written predominantly in Emacs Lisp, with most of the remainder being written in C. Maxima is also written mostly in Common Lisp.
+GNU Emacs is written predominantly in Emacs Lisp, with most of the remainder of its source code being written in C. Maxima is also written mostly in Common Lisp.

 ### Lua
 {% include links.html program="Lua" package="dev-lang/lua" category="dev-lua" %} is a lightweight programming language that is primarily used for scripting in web development applications.
 The two examples of its use that I have come across, personally (out of the hundreds out there), are its use to improve the efficiency of MediaWiki templates using the [Scribunto extension](https://www.mediawiki.org/wiki/Extension:Scribunto) and its use by the [Awesome Window Manager](https://en.wikipedia.org/wiki/Awesome_(window_manager)) (where it is used to extend functionality).